This topic is under construction for the 17.3 release of LabKey Server. For current documentation of this feature, click here.

 Create a Joined Grid

-- Expand SubjectID by clicking on the "+" next to it.
+- In the Available Fields panel, expand the node SubjectID by clicking on the "+" next to it.

 - Place checkmarks next to the Name, Family, and Species fields.
-(Note that these fields are added to the Selected Fields pane.)
+(Note that these fields are added to the Selected Fields panel.)

 - Click Save.

 - In the Save Custom Grid View popup menu, select Named and name this view NIMHSlideDataJoinedView.
 Click Save.

 - You'll now see additional columns in the grid view.
 To view an interactive example, see: NIMHSlideDataJoinedView

 Do positive/negative stains correlate with any other characteristics in our subjects?